kumachan011/NPKmanager/README.md

-A simple plug and play program allows you to UNPACK and REPACK Nitroplus .NPK files easily.
+A simple plug and play program that allows you to UNPACK and REPACK Nitroplus .NPK files easily.

 Currently supported games:
   - You and Me and Her: A Love Story